JHU-PL-Lab/www-fpse/coding.md

 ### Real World OCaml

 * The [Real World OCaml](https://dev.realworldocaml.org/index.html) book has recently been updated to a new edition.
-* It documents many of the extensions we will be using, `Core` for example, and we will be referencing several of the chapters for various lecture topics.
+* It documents many of the extensions we will be using, `Base`/`Core` libraries in particular, and we will be referencing several of the chapters for various lecture topics.